Heads of Chambers: Andrew Trollope QC, Richard Christie QC

 Sports: Members of Chambers have represented individuals before the British Horseracing Authority, the British Judo Association, the Rugby Union Disciplinary Tribunal, England & Wales Cricket Board and represented Peter Storrie in the Portsmouth Football Club case which was in relation to allegations that key officials at Portsmouth football club manipulated the sale and transfer of players so as to minimise payments to HMRC.

-Public Inquiry Work: Members of Chambers are instructed in the Pitchford Inquiry into Undercover Policing.
+Public Inquiry Work: Members of Chambers are instructed in the Pitchford Inquiry into Undercover Policing and the Dame Linda Dobbs review.

 Editor of the Criminal Appeal Reports:

 INTERNATIONAL Bengali, Hindi, Punjabi, French and German are spoken.
-Counsel have also appeared in other jurisdictions such as the Cayman Islands and been admitted to the Bar there.
+Counsel have also appeared in other jurisdictions such as the Cayman Islands.

 Andrew Trollope QC